windoze/esparrier-idf/README.md

 * The USB VID/PID are randomly picked and not registered, so you may need to change the code to use your own VID/PID.
 * The USB remote wakeup may not work because the standard forbids a suspended device consume too much current but this program needs much more than the standard says to keep Wi-Fi connected.
 I still haven't figured out how to keep the program running with the current <2.5mA.
 Of course you can choose a board with external power source such as a battery, but it seems to be an overkill.
 * The program can accept inputs only **after** the board successfully connects to the WiFi and Barrier server, it may be too late to use the board as a USB keyboard/mouse in BIOS/EFI, some main board that has always-on USB ports may work, but I haven't tested it, or you can use a USB hub that can supply power even if the host is off.
+* By default the `watchdog` feature is enabled, you can disable it by disabled the `watchdog` feature.
+The watchdog will reset the board if it doesn't receive heartbeat from the Barrier server, or the program itself runs out of control and doesn't process the heartbeat, for the number of seconds defined in `WATCHDOG_TIMEOUT` environment variable.
+The default watchdog timeout is 15 seconds, as the default Barrier heartbeat interval is 5 seconds, you may need to change the watchdog timeout if the Barrier server has a long heartbeat interval.

 ## TODO:

 - [x] Support media keys
 - [x] Re-configure without rebuilding
+- [x] Support other ESP32S3 boards
 - [ ] Support Mac special keys
 - [ ] Support TLS
 - [ ] NVS encryption